msrikiran/Bikes-rent-each-hour/README.md

 # Bikes-rent-each-hour
-bikes rent on each hour of given 2 years are [redicted
+bikes rent on each hour of given 2 years are predicted